harmehak0173/NimbusMCP/README.md

 The client demonstrates how to:

-- Connect to an MCP server
+- Connect to the local MCP server via stdio
 - Call MCP tools programmatically
-- Analyze weather data with LLM-like intelligence
+- Analyze weather data with a layered LLM pipeline (OpenAI / HF Inference / Ollama / rule‑based)
-- Provide an interactive chat interface
+- Provide an interactive, looping CLI UX (implemented in `run.py`)

 ### Configuration (`config.py`)